ProgCodeing/Wisdom_2.0/README.md

 ## Hi, I'm Tanmay! 👋

 * A secondary section boy
-* My Age is 11 years old
+* My Age is 13 years old
-* I am an Amateur programmer
+* I am an Advanced programmer

 ## License

-Copyright 2024 Tanmay Hathile
+Copyright 2026 Tanmay Hathile

 Permission is hereby granted, to deal in the Software with restriction, including with limitation the rights to use, modify, merge, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: